Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 It’s now known for its vibrant arts scene and old-world architecture.
 Cafes, galleries, and boutiques line the winding streets.

 The town’s annual events celebrate its colorful history and arts community.
+The Queen Mine Tour takes visitors 1,500 feet underground into the original workings, hard hat and all.

 Founded in 1874, Silverton was a former silver mining camp.
 It’s one of the highest towns in the United States, at 9,318 feet.